Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Results

-\textit{Superexchanges-} We first discuss the property of the magnetic exchange couplings in the system.
+We first discuss the magnetic exchange couplings in the system.
 As shown in Fig.~\ref{fig:super}, there are a few hopping processes can give rise to significant superexchanges.
-In the atomic limit of the charge-transfer picture, the spin singlet state of two Ni-$d$ electrons acquires an energy gain of $J = \frac{-4t^{4}_{pd}}{(U_{dd}+\Delta_{pd})^2 }\times (\frac{1}{U_{dd}}+\frac{1}{U_{dd}+\Delta_{pd}})$ over the spin triplet states, where $\Delta_{pd} = \epsilon_d - \epsilon_p$, and $t_{pd}$ is the hopping between Ni-$d$ and O-$p$ orbitals.
-In principle, inclusion of the hopping integrals between O-$p$ orbitals ($t_{pp}$) and interaction effects may modify this superexchange coupling~\cite{weber2012scaling}.
-The numbers shown in Fig.~\ref{fig:ss}a are the magnitudes of spin correlation function $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ for a few pairs of neighboring $d-$ orbitals at $T=0.25$, where $ S_{i,\alpha} $ is the spin operator at site $i$ and orbital $\alpha$.
-This result profiles the fact that there are three types of main exchange couplings in the system: the inter-layer (IT) on-site $\dz$-$\dz$ antiferromagnetic exchange [ $ \langle S \cdot S \rangle=-0.113(2)$] dominates the exchange couplings in the system.
-Then it is the intra-layer (IR) nearest-neighboring $\dx$-$\dx$ exchange [$ \langle S \cdot S \rangle=-0.054(1)$].
-The intra-layer $\dz$-$\dx$ superexchange, in contrast, is significantly weaker than the aforementioned two [$ \langle S \cdot S \rangle=-0.017(1)$].
-Finally, we note that the intra-layer $\dz$-$\dz$ exchanges are less than 1/20 of inter-layer $\dz$-$\dz$ coupling, hence can be neglected in further analysis.
-It is worthy noting that in CDMFT at lower temperatures ($T \sim 0.1$), we observe similar relative strengths of the magnetic correlations at half-filling(not shown).
-Fig.~\ref{fig:ss}b and~\ref{fig:ss}c show respectively $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ as a function of temperature at half-filling, and spin structure factor $ S_{\alpha,\beta}(Q) $ as a function of $n_h $ at $T=0.3$, with comparison from the result of 3-band Hubbard model of cuprates.
-As one can see that the intra-layer $\dx$-$\dx$ antiferromagnetic correlations are suggested to be in general comparable to its cuprate counterpart, while the inter-layer $\dz$-$\dz$ coupling seems to be essentially stronger than the former.
-This result implies that the antiferromagnetic correlations between inter-layer $\dz$ orbitals could be at the origin of the observed superconductivity in $\mathrm{La_3Ni_2O_7}$ under pressure.
-Fig.~\ref{fig:ss2}a and~\ref{fig:ss2}b show $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ respectively as a function of $U_{dd}$ at $n_h = 1.25$, and as a function of $n_h$ at $U_{dd} = 7$ in CDMFT, from which one sees that varying the value of $U_{dd}$ in the range of $(4 \sim 9)$ eV does not change substantially the magnetic correlations between the inter-layer $\dz$ orbitals.
-More importantly, as shown in Fig.~\ref{fig:ss2}b, it does not vanish until a huge hole doping $p = n_h-1 > 0.4$ is approached.
+In the atomic limit of the charge-transfer picture, the spin singlet state of two Ni-$d$ electrons acquires an energy gain of $J = \frac{-4t^{4}_{pd}}{(U+\Delta_{pd})^2 }\times (\frac{1}{U}+\frac{1}{U+\Delta_{pd}})$ over the spin triplet states, where $\Delta_{pd} = \epsilon_d - \epsilon_p$, and $t_{pd}$ is the hopping between Ni-$d$ and O-$p$ orbitals.
+The numbers shown in Fig.~\ref{fig:mag}A are the magnitudes of spin correlation function $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ for a few pairs of neighbouring $d-$ orbitals at $T=0.25$ from DQMC.
+Here $ S_{i,\alpha} $ is the spin operator at site $i$ and orbital $\alpha$.
+This result profiles the relative strengths of the main exchange couplings in the system: at $T=0.25$ and half-filling, the inter-layer (IT) on-site $\dz$-$\dz$ antiferromagnetic (AFM) exchange dominates the exchange couplings in the system [ $ \langle S \cdot S \rangle=-0.082(2)$].
+Then it comes the intra-layer (IR) nearest-neighboring $\dx$-$\dx$ exchange [$ \langle S \cdot S \rangle=-0.050(1)$].
+The intra-layer $\dz$-$\dx$ superexchange is weaker than the aforementioned two [$ \langle S \cdot S \rangle=-0.029(1)$].
+Finally, the intra-layer $\dz$-$\dz$ exchange is found the weakest among those couplings.
+In particular, in CDMFT at $T=0.08$ and $\mu=0$ (Fig.~\ref{fig:mag}C), the intra-layer $\dz$-$\dz$ correlation is less than 1/20 of the inter-layer $\dz$-$\dz$ correlation, hence it can be neglected in future studies on $\mathrm{La_3Ni_2O_7}$ ( which corresponds to $\mu=0$ in our study).
+Fig.~\ref{fig:mag}B and~\ref{fig:mag}D show $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ as a function of temperature at half-filling, and spin structure factor $ S_{\alpha,\beta}(Q) $ as a function of $n_h $ at $T=0.3$ respectively, comparing with the result of the 3-band Hubbard model of cuprates.
+As one can see that the intra-layer $\dx$-$\dx$ correlation in the 11-band Hubbard model is in general comparable to its cuprate counterpart.
+The inter-layer $\dz$-$\dz$ correlation, on the other hand, seems to be essentially stronger the $\dx$-$\dx$ correlations.
+This result implies that the AFM correlations between inter-layer $\dz$ orbitals could be at the origin of the observed superconductivity in $\mathrm{La_3Ni_2O_7}$ under pressure.
+Fig.~\ref{fig:mag}E and~\ref{fig:mag}F show respectively $\langle S_{i,\alpha} \cdot S_{j, \beta} \rangle $ as a function of $n_h$ at $U = 7$, and as a function of $U$ at $n_h = 1.25 $ (where $\mu \sim 0$ ) in CDMFT.
+Here one sees that varying the value of $U$ in the range of $(4 \sim 9)$ eV does not change substantially the interlayer $\dz$-$\dz$ magnetic correlation at $\mu \sim 0$ (Fig.~\ref{fig:mag}F).
+More importantly, as shown in Fig.~\ref{fig:mag}E, the interlayer $\dz$-$\dz$ AFM correlation does not vanish unless a huge hole doping $p = n_h-1 \gtrsim 0.45$ is approached.
+We find that despite the fact that Hund's coupling $J_H$ in principle can transfer the magnetic correlations between the vertical $\dz - \dz$ bonds to other orbitals, the overall effects seem to be negligible in our study.
+For example, as shown in Fig.\ref{fig:mag}C, $\langle S \cdot S \rangle$ between interlayer $\dx - \dx$ orbitals are tiny ($\sim -0.006$) as compared to that of the $\dz - \dz$ orbitals.
+This may be attributed to the small effective filling factors of the in-plane orbitals, namely, the in-plane $\dx$ and $\px / \py$ orbitals are less affected by the Hund's coupling due to their large itinerancy, as to be shown bellow.